devops329/devops/instruction/gitHubReleases/gitHubReleases.md

 ## Automating releases

-Since we are DevOps engineers we should have got immediately uncomfortable with anything that requires a human in the process.
+Since we are DevOps engineers, reading the human-dependent steps above should immediately make us uncomfortable.
 So let's change your `jwt-pizza` CI pipeline so that it creates the release instead of depending on a manually executed step.

 First of all you need to create a version ID that can be used through out the GitHub action workflow.
 You can do this by outputting the version from your **build** job.
 You can reuse the version output to create the version.json file that is deployed to the production environment.
 That ensures that your version number is consistent across the deployment.